victorsaly/correlateAI/docs/linkedin/correlateai-pro-professional-summary.md

 ## Main Post Content

-🚀 **Just shipped CorrelateAI Pro in 8 HOURS** - a professional correlation discovery platform that showcases the power of AI-assisted development!
+🚀 **Just shipped CorrelateAI Pro in 2 DAYS** - a professional correlation discovery platform that showcases the power of AI-assisted development!

 ![CorrelateAI Pro Hero Screenshot](https://victorsaly.github.io/correlateAI/docs/assets/images/hero-interface-correlateai.png)
 *CorrelateAI Pro: From concept to production in record time*

-⚡ **The AI Development Revolution:** What used to take weeks of development was completed yesterday in just 8 hours using GitHub Copilot, Claude, and modern AI tools.
+⚡ **The AI Development Revolution:** What used to take weeks of development was completed in 2 working sessions over 2 days using GitHub Copilot, Claude, and modern AI tools.
 This isn't just a project - it's proof that we're entering a new era of software development.

-**🎯 Built 3 Game-Changing Features in Hours:**
+**🎯 Built 3 Game-Changing Features in 2 Days:**

 **Interactive Chart Zoom & Pan** ⚡ AI-generated
 • Mouse-driven selection with visual feedback